medplum/medplum/packages/docs/docs/bots/vm-context-bots.md

 All [`Bots`](/docs/api/fhir/medplum/bot) have a field for `runtimeVersion`, which can be set to either `awslambda` or `vmcontext`.
 To use your [`Bot`](/docs/api/fhir/medplum/bot) locally, set this field to `vmcontext`.

 Using VM Context allows you to use resources more efficiently, however it can also have security and isolation concerns if used in an untrusted environment.
-For this reason, it is important to only use VM Context [`Bots`](/docs/api/fhir/medplum/bot) in trusted environments (e.g. localhost).
+For this reason, it is important to only use VM Context [`Bots`](/docs/api/fhir/medplum/bot) in trusted environments.

 :::danger

-WE STRONGLY CAUTION THAT VM CONTEXT BOTS SHOULD ONLY BE USED IN TRUSTED ENVIRONMENTS (e.g. localhost), AND NOT IN PRODUCTION.
+WE STRONGLY CAUTION THAT VM CONTEXT BOTS SHOULD ONLY BE USED IN TRUSTED ENVIRONMENTS.

-The code for these bots runs in the server, so they can potentially have access to sensitive information when run in production environments.
+The code for these bots runs in the server, so they can potentially have access to sensitive information when run in production environments without appropriate safety measures.

 :::